Minister for Road Safety (Western Australia)

-Minister for Road Safety is a position in the government of Western Australia, currently held by Paul Papalia of the Labor Party.
+Minister for Road Safety is a position in the government of Western Australia, currently held by David Michael of the Labor Party.
 The position was first created in 1965, for the government of Sir David Brand.
 In 1975, responsibility for road safety was transferred to other ministers.
 It was recreated in 2008, for the government of Colin Barnett.
 The minister is responsible for the state government's Road Safety Commission, a standalone government department.